bpmcontrol/verbose-engine/README.md

 * Here for now

 # When?
-* Always 5 miuntes ago
+* Always 5 minutes ago

 # But that's Anarchy?!
 * NAP or GTFO